s-earnest/s-earnest.github.io/_posts/2024-01-01-Ridge-Regression.md

 ### Summary

-  Regression algorithm that applies regualization to deal with overfifted data.
+  This regression algorithm applies regualization to deal with overfifted data.
 The method uses L2 regularization.

 ### Inputs